-It’s January, which means one thing to law students: Grades are coming in.
-If your first semester law school grades are everything you hoped and dreamed, awesome!
+January means one thing to law students, their grades are coming in.
+If your first-semester law school grades are everything you hoped and dreamed, awesome!
 For most people, especially 1Ls, that’s not the case, unfortunately.

 The forced curve in 1L classes means that a huge number of law students are getting grades they’ve never seen before.
 Bs?
 Cs?
 Ds?
 Fs?
 It’s all possible.
 Beyond just the shock of not automatically getting As law students have another worry: Will these grades sink my legal career?
 It’s a legitimate question, but there’s no reason to panic.
 Many successful lawyers have been where you are right now and lived to tell the tale.

 While it’s possible to recover from terrible grades and have a successful legal career, it’s easier to find a job when you graduate if your grades aren’t consistently terrible.
 So, it’s time to figure out what went wrong first semester and correct it going forward.

 Step one is to get, and carefully examine, your exam answers, comparing them in form and content to any sample answers your professor handed out.
 Once you’ve done this, set up a meeting with your professor to see what advice they can offer.
 Some professors are reluctant to engage in such a conversation, but many are willing to help if you approach them with a constructive attitude and make it clear you’re interested in improving your performance going forward, not in arguing about your grade from last semester.